yofabronecoforo/C6EGHV/README.md

 EGHV modifies existing Goody Hut rewards, and provides several new rewards in several new categories.

-Minimum-turn requirements have been set to 0 for most __DEFINED__ and __ENABLED__ rewards.
-This means that most such rewards will be available from turn 1 on.
-Exceptions to this are:
+Minimum-turn requirements have been set to 0 for all __DEFINED__ and __ENABLED__ rewards.
+This means that these rewards will be available from turn 1 on.

-- +1 new population: Testing shows that this reward does not always successfully apply during very early-game turns
-- 2 civics: Only 1 civic will be granted when no more than that are available; this is troublesome during the very early-game before Code of Laws has been unlocked
+There is an issue with the 2 free civics reward where only 1 civic will be granted when no more than that are available to be researched, for example before Code of Laws has been unlocked.

-For these exceptions, a minimum turn of 15 will be enforced.

 ### Standard
 ![Standard Rewards](/IMAGES/Standard.gif)